Syria: Water supply and sanitation

+Drug industry

+Prior to the fall of the Ba'athist regime on 8 December 2024, Syria was home to a burgeoning illegal drugs industry run by associates and relatives of Bashar al-Assad.
+It mainly produced captagon, an addictive amphetamine popular in the Arab world.
+As of 2021, the export of illegal drugs eclipsed the country's legal exports, leading the New York Times to call Syria "the world's newest narcostate".
+The drug exports allow the government to generate hard currency and bypass international sanctions.
+Captagon was Syria's primary export, valued at a minimum of US$3.4 billion annually, surpassing the country's largest legal export, olive oil, which is valued at around US$122 million per year.

 Demographics

 Most people live in the Euphrates River valley and along the coastal plain, a fertile strip between the coastal mountains and the desert.
-Overall population density in Syria before the Civil War was about 99 per square kilometre (258 per square mile).
+Overall population density before the civil war was about 99 per square kilometre (258 per square mile).
 According to the World Refugee Survey 2008, published by the U.S. Committee for Refugees and Immigrants, Syria hosted a population of refugees and asylum seekers numbering approximately 1,852,300.
 The vast majority of this population was from Iraq (1,300,000), but sizeable populations from Palestine (543,400) and Somalia (5,200) also lived in the country.